Probing quantum effects with classical stochastic analogs: Numerical results

 In Fig. \ref{fig:TrajDist} (bottom frame), we show the normalized autocorrelation at equilibrium: $\langle x(\tau) x(t_0) \rangle/\langle x^2(t_0) \rangle$, where the average is over all the trajectories, as a function of the lag-time $\tau$.
 The initial time is set at an instant $t_0$, when the distribution has already relaxed to its quantum equilibrium.
 We note that the addition of the quantum Bohm potential induces longer-lasting correlations compared to the classical case.
 A straightforward interpretation is that the McKean-Vlasov trajectories are correlated with one another through the action of the Bohm force.

 We now turn to the case $\alpha < 0$, for which the confining potential is a bistable double well.
 Using the same numerical method, we simulate $\mathcal{N} =3000$ trajectories for both the classical ($\epsilon=0$) and the McKean-Vlasov ($\epsilon = 2$) stochastic processes.
 In the classical case, the trajectories linger in one of the wells for a relatively long residency time $\tau_R$, before occasionally jumping to the second well due to thermal fluctuations.
 In contrast, in the McKean-Vlasov case these jumps occur much more frequently (Fig. \ref{fig:Duffing}, top left frame).
 The jump events are correctly described by Poisson statistics \cite{Grebenkov2014, Mandel79} and the probability distribution of the residency times obeys an exponential decay law \cite{Libchaber1992} $P(\tau_R) = \lambda e^{-\lambda \tau_R} $, where $\lambda \equiv 1/\langle \tau_R \rangle$.
 The results shown in Fig. \ref{fig:Duffing} (bottom frame) are in good agreement with this Poissonian law, both for the classical and for the McKean-Vlasov processes, albeit with different values of $\lambda$, the effect of the Bohm potential being to decrease the mean residency time.
 The enhanced mobility between the two wells is clearly seen in the probability distribution of the particle positions (top right frame), which signals a decrease of the effective potential barrier due to the quantum Bohm potential.
 This result can be interpreted as a manifestation of quantum tunneling, which increases the frequency of barrier-crossing events beyond the classical thermally-induced probability.
+We emphasize that this quantum-like property persists despite the decoherence that is inherent to our model.